MirceaMacarie/Eventbook_Cypress_Test/README.md

 2. In the project's local folder, I installed the **Cypress** automatic testing framework from the Command Prompt, by executing the command: "npm i cypress".
 3. After the final installation of Cypress, I had to open it by command line "npx cypress open" in Command Prompt and configure the framework for this project: selecting the type of testing for this project (End-to-End Testing), selecting the Google Chrome browser to run the website, create and setting the specific folder of the JavaScript test code (in this case: **"cypress\e2e\Test_File_Eventbook.cy"**).
 4. After I have finished configuring Cypress for this project, I open a JS code file in the **"cypress\e2e\"** folder and add the unitary organized tests suite with proper names for all the tests in it, following the documentation of Cypress framework.
 5. The automated test suite is executed by running in the Cypress interface, with a generic report in the left and the visual execution of the tests in the right part.
 During tests execution, there is a bug which is presented separately below.
-When it is selected the English language, only a small part of the menu from header is changed to this language, and the other part remains in Romannian.
+When it is selected the English language, only a small part of the menu from header is changed to this language, and the other part remains in Romanian.